kycpass/BE-implementation-demo/README.md

 Modify the code at `./webhookHandler.js`

 #### Test locally:
-As a secure endpoint is required to create webhook and receive incoming payload, you can use https://ngrok.com/ to create tunneling.
+As a secure endpoint is required to create webhook and receive incoming payload, you can use https://ngrok.com/ to create tunnel.
 It'll provide you a secure (https) url which will be accessible form the public internet.

 ---